Yet-Zio/Grim-Text-Editor/README.md

 Grim's latest releases will be published on Master-Console Inc. and source codes will be available on Github

 # Platforms Supported
-Windows: ✔ (Successful(.exe)), You can find the .exe setup file on build folder
+Windows: ✔ (Successful(.exe)), You can find the .exe file on build folder

 Linux: ✔ (Successful(.py)), setup.py for linux will be added soon...